 Fellowships are awarded to highly talented and innovative early career researchers who have received their PhD within the past 10 years.
 Funding from Jacobs Foundation Research Fellowships is awarded directly to the fellow’s institution and may be used by the fellow over a three-year period to cover a portion of the fellow’s salary and for any purpose in support of the fellow’s research, such as assistants’ salaries, equipment, technical assistance, professional travel, or trainee support.

-A three-year grant allows Fellows to concentrate on their research projects related to children and youth.
-Scholars who engage in interdisciplinary work on individual development and learning of children and youth, and who seek to combine genetic, epigenetic, neurobiological, behavioral and social levels of analysis, are particularly encouraged to apply.
+Scholars who engage in interdisciplinary work that focuses on individual development and variability in the learning of children and youth, and who seek to combine multiple levels of analysis, are particularly encouraged to apply.

 In addition to providing fellows with independent and competitive funding, the program offers a wide range of non-financial benefits.

 To submit your application please use the Call for Applications form.